A bit of history:

 - Elizabeth Goyer, I want to thank you for your continued focus and attention to the details of my performance, particularly in forms practice.

-- My friend, gifted athelete and scholar, 3rd degree Taylor Davis, you have helped me make this practice such fun, and I wish you well in your academic and professional journey.
+- My friend, gifted athlete and scholar, 3rd degree Taylor Davis, you have helped me make this practice such fun, and I wish you well in your academic and professional journey.

 - Ethan Morris, you a junior black belt at I recall 10 years old when I started, you inspire everyone with your precision and teaching skills in practice.
 Plus, your accomplishments outside of Tae Kwon Do are equally inspiring.